Mindbreaker81/Autotag_zotero_plugin/README.md

 ---
 ## What's NEW

+### As of March 26, 2026:
+Autotag 4.0.2 now allows you to:
+- choose what info to be uploaded to LLM
+- include full-text pdf for better tags

+Additional features:
+- Now with updated gemini model list
+- Display error messages with more details to help pinpoint any issue.

+### Previous Update

 Autotag now supports **multiple large language model providers**, giving you full flexibility based on cost, availability, and privacy needs.

 You can now choose between: